mgechev/ngx-hover-preload/README.md

   ],
   imports: [
     // ...
-    NgxHoverPreloadModule
+    HoverPreloadModule
   ],
   bootstrap: [AppComponent]
 })
 export class AppModule { }
 ```

-**Make sure you import the `NgxHoverPreloadModule` in all lazy-loaded modules in which you want to have this functionality available**
+**Make sure you import the `HoverPreloadModule` in all lazy-loaded modules in which you want to have this functionality available**

 Don't forget to set the `HoverPreloadStrategy` as your `preloadStrategy`: